AntonBangoura/AWSGoatAttack/Reconnaissance/Readme.md

 Reconnaissance
-Nmap - a widely used open-source tool for network exploration and security auditing <br>
+Nmap - a widely used open-source tool for network exploration and security auditing https://github.com/sporkmonger/aws-nmap<br>
 Masscan - a fast port scanner that can scan large networks quickly <br>
 Telnet - a built-in command-line tool on most operating systems that can be used to test connectivity to a specific port <br>